+ Bio

 I wrote The Open Handbook—a free, open-source reference book that introduces students to the conventions of academic writing and research.

-I’m a mildly accomplished computer nerd.
-I like open-source software and culture.
+I interested in open-source software and culture.
 I’m a fan of Canonical’s Ubuntu and System 76’s Pop!_OS.
 I’m particularly enthused by the Pandoc, Markdown, and Hugo projects.

-Lately, I’ve been listening to The National, Future Islands, The War on Drugs, and Aidan Knight a lot.
+I’ve been listening to The National, Future Islands, The War on Drugs, Charlie Crockett, Palace, and Aidan Knight a lot lately.

 I’m not that Alan Taylor.